Ferdinand II, Holy Roman Emperor: First years

 Ferdinand reached the age of majority in late 1596.
 He was first officially installed as ruler in Styria in December.
 He avoided discussion of religious affairs with the Estates, taking advantage of their fear of an Ottoman invasion and the peasant uprisings in Upper Austria.
 Early the following year, the representatives of the other Inner Austrian provinces swore fealty to him.
 He left unchanged the traditional system of government, appointing only Catholics to the highest offices.
-He and his mother then met with Rudolph II in Prague, where Ferdinand informed the emperor of his plans to strengthen the position of Catholicism.
+He and his mother then met with Rudolf II, Holy Roman Emperor in Prague, where Ferdinand informed the emperor of his plans to strengthen the position of Catholicism.
 The emperor's advisors acknowledged Ferdinand's right to regulate religious issues, yet requested he not provoke his Protestant subjects.
-Rudolph II gave Ferdinand responsibility for the defense of Croatia, Slavonia and the southeastern parts of Royal Hungary against the Ottomans.
+Rudolph II gave Ferdinand responsibility for the defence of Croatia, Slavonia and the southeastern parts of Royal Hungary against the Ottomans.
 He visited Nagykanizsa, Cetin Castle and the nearby fortresses and ordered their repair.

 Ferdinand made an unofficial journey to Italy before getting fully involved in state administration.
 He named his mother regent and left Graz on 22 April 1598.
 He met with Pope Clement VIII in Ferrara in early May, and briefly mentioned that he wanted to expel all Protestants from Inner Austria, which the Pope discouraged.
 Ferdinand continued his journey, visiting the Holy House in Loreto.
 At the shrine, he ceremoniously pledged that he would restore Catholicism, according to his first biography, written after his death by his confessor, Wilhelm Lamormaini.